 Does your spouse or partner say things to embarrass, insult or ridicule you?
-Isolate you, withhold affection, or physically harm you?
+Isolate you or physically harm you?
 Blame you for the abuse or excuse the violence because of what you did or didn’t do?
 If so, you may be a victim, or have the potential of becoming one.
 Now there’s help, but access that help you must acknowledge the problem.

 Victim’s Bill Of Rights